Jzukas125/Obsidian-Notes/CyberSecruity/Security+/CompTIA Security+ Get Certified Get Ahead SY0-701 Study Guide Notes.md

 Investigators provide a report on their findings.
 They typically include tactics, techniques, and procedures used by attackers and recommendations based on the results

-Security goverance is the set of responibilities and processes established by an organization's top-level management to direct, evaluate, and control the organization's security efforts.
+Security governance is the set of responsibilities and processes established by an organization's top-level management to direct, evaluate, and control the organization's security efforts.

+Centralized governance structures concentrate decision-making authority at the top of the organization.
+Decentralized structures allow different parts of the organization to make their own security decisions.